NORTHEAST FLORIDA

 The thing about Northeast Florida heritage and history is that although it changes, it stays the same in many respects.

-NORTHEAST FLORIDA HERITAGE
+NORTHEAST FLORIDA HISTORIC SITES

 BAKER: Macclenny